abhishekmunie/heroku-buildpack-static-css/README.md

 Heroku buildpack: Static-CSS
 ============================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) which compiles less files, minifies css and serves css files using static nginx.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) which compiles less files, minifies css and serves css files using static server.

 Usage
 -----